juju/docs/src/en/tutorial-k8s-static-pv.md

         hostPath:
           path: "/mnt/data/vol2"

+Note that operator storage needs a minimum of 1024 MiB.

 !!!
 Important:
     The storage class name for a statically provisioned volume must be prefixed with the name of the intended model.
-In the examples above, the model name is 'k8s-model'.
+In the files above, the model name is 'k8s-model'.
 The remainder of the name, for both operator and charm storage, is fixed.

 ### Creating persistent volumes